google/skia/site/docs/user/sksl.md

 directly.)
 Use `ninja` to compile Skia once more, and you will now have a new utility called `sksl-minify` in the output directory.

+When minifying a mesh program, you must supply `struct Varyings` and `struct Attributes` which correspond to the SkMeshSpecification.
+These structs will be eliminated from the minified program for convenience.

 `sksl-minify` takes the following command line arguments:

 - An output path, e.g. `MyShader.minified.sksl`